CoC Board Committees

-CoC Advisory Board Committees serve to provide expertise, guidance, and practical support informing the work of the Advisory Board.
+CoC Board Committees serve to provide expertise, guidance, and practical support informing the work of the CoC Board.
 Such groups provide multiple opportunities for community engagement, collaboration on, and contribution to, those issues and concerns facing the CoC.

-For decisions about new issues or actions not readily assignable to an existing Committee, the Advisory Board may make a decision after soliciting and considering recommendations from an existing Committee, or the Advisory Board will form a new Ad Hoc Committee to consider the issue and provide recommendations.
+For decisions about new issues or actions not readily assignable to an existing Committee, the CoC Board may make a decision after soliciting and considering recommendations from an existing Committee, or the CoC Board will form a new Ad Hoc Committee to consider the issue and provide recommendations.

 Contact us if you are interested in participating in a Committee.